dotis/Science_of_PACE_2024/Notes.md

 3. eDNA?
 4. Should we look at a specific cruise? - July 2024 (cloudy), May 2024 (best)
  - May 2024 images downloaded (WS24139 - 5/18-5/25)
- - Find good ones (12), then order AOP files
- - Re-project
+ - Obtain and process (1D composite, grid) PACE files (need to updata periodically)
  - Extract, plot and analyze spectra - how to summarize in 1 number for a regression?
 5. Good images:
  - 20240511T174724 (good)